PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 1. **Hard:** Requires dominion of the language used by the repo most affected by the project.
 A good working knowledge of the languages used by other affected repositories will be needed.
 1. **Medium:** A good working knowledge of the languages used by affected repositories will be needed.
 1. **Easy:** A beginner's level knowledge of the languages is sufficient.

+### Research

+Talawa is a suite of applications that are aimed at managing the memberships of community based organizations.
+This concept may be new to you and we suggest you research Church and/or Temple Management Software as a starting point.
+Talawa needs to have a broader reach and your addtions to our ideas will make the difference.
+We have included links to YouTube videos on this page that will be useful in improving your understanding.

 ## Mobile App - Primary Idea Areas